 Pour Over Overview

-Want to be flexible about the number of cups you make? pour over is a bit faster and more precise method than the French press.
+Want to be flexible about the number of cups you make?
+Pour over is a bit faster and more precise method than the French press.
 You’ll be able to taste different notes in coffee that you haven’t tasted before.
 It’s subtle, flavorful, and it can please a crowd or just yourself.
+It’s the ultimate brewing method for fussy coffee drinkers.
 Want to know what’s so great about pour over coffee?
 Let’s find out!

 How it works?

 Pour over consist of pouring hot water over coffee grounds in a cone-shaped filter.
 The filter can be either replaceable or permanent, as long as it’s cone-shaped.
 You wet the grounds with water and let them sit for a bit before you add more water.
-You can find more on pour over and best brewers here.
+You can find more on brewing pour-over coffee here.

 In any case, you have to boil the water, let it set to the correct temperature, and pour the water over the grounds.
 The coffee in the filter never touches the brew, which is why it’s not as strong as French press coffee.

-What’s more, pour over also doesn’t come with any grit; it somewhat resembles drop coffee in that aspect.
+What’s more, pour-over also doesn’t come with any grit; it somewhat resembles drip coffee in that aspect.
 It’s also quite smooth and light, but fine and subtle.
-Oh, and if you’re not feeling too creative when it comes to brewing coffee, you can always turn to automatic pour overs instead!
+Apart from that, you can choose from manual brewers or automatic pour-over brewers.

 - Flexible amount of brewing coffee